Develop innovative strategies to address inequality around

 For participants of the International Development Summer Institute, the first week of the program will be conducted virtually (online).
 All meeting times will take place in Pacific Daylight Time (PDT), unless otherwise noted on program schedule and syllabus.
 Participants must log-in to virtual sessions at the times indicated on the program schedule.

-Living in on-campus housing during the second two weeks of the program is mandatory (July 2nd – July 15th).
+Living in on-campus housing during the second two weeks of the program is mandatory (June 30th – July 13th).
 Housing is not available for the first week of the program.

 For more information on UCLA housing precollege programs, please see the Housing for Minors page.

-Many of our precollege programs with mandatory housing (only) also feature non-curricular evening and weekend activities, the availability of which is at the sole discretion of the academic department offering the program, and are not operated by UCLA Summer Sessions.
-To learn more about whether (and when) your selected program will host such activities, please consult the schedules for each program or contact the department in question directly: anjum@international.ucla.edu
+All precollege programs with mandatory housing also feature scheduled non-curricular evening and weekend activities that all students are expected to participate in.
+The nature of these scheduled activities is at the sole discretion of the individual academic department offering the program, and are not operated by UCLA Summer Sessions.
+To learn more about when your selected program will host such activities, please consult the schedules for each program, or contact the department in question directly: anjum@international.ucla.edu

 Most of our precollege programs with mandatory housing will hold check-in on the Sunday before the start of the program between 4-6pm, and hold check-out the Saturday after the final day of class at 11am.
 Please contact the department in question directly to confirm check-in and check-out times: anjum@international.ucla.edu

-Program Dates: June 26, 2023 – July 15, 2023
+Program Dates: June 24, 2024 – July 13, 2024

-Program Type: Admission based/ Hybrid
+Program Type: Hybrid – Mandatory Housing

-Program Eligibility: 9th-12th grade in Spring 2023 & Ages 14-17
+Program Eligibility: 9th-12th grade in Spring 2024*

-Application deadline: June 1, 2023
+Application deadline: June 1, 2024

-Enrollment deadline: June 15, 2023
+Enrollment deadline: June 15, 2024

 The schedule and syllabus are subject to change.
 Enrolled students will be given updated materials closer to the program start date.